bigtoga/Examples/DSci - Python/Pandas/01 - EDA - First Actions/05 - Missing Data - Find, Impute, and Fix.md

 * Replace with a **Hot-deck imputation** which replaces NaN with a randomly selected value for the same column from another row that has similar values
    * See below for `impute` examples

+## Interpolation is also an option
+interpolate fills missing values by interpolation which is especially useful for sequential or time series data.
+The default method is linear but it can be changed using method parameter.
+Some available options are polynomial, quadratic, cubic.

 ```python